gajus/roarr/README.md

 ```

-`roarr` CLI program will format the output to look like this:
+`roarr pretty-print` CLI program will format the output to look like this:

 ![CLI output demo](./.README/cli-output-demo.png)